-How to set up a small photography studio
+How to build a small photography studio setup

 I recently helped out a friend who wanted to start photographing his own products for his company, but he faced two main challenges: he didn’t know anything about photography and he didn’t have a lot of space.